janroeBlueShores/Personal-Development/Grokking Algorithms by Aditya Bhargava Summary.md

 - Binary search is an algorithm where the input is a sorted list of elements
   - is a lot faster than simple search
   - only works when your list is in sorted order (e.g. names in a phone book are sorted in alphabetical order)
-- Big O notation is special notation that tells you how fast an algorithm is.
+- Big O notation is special notation that tells you how fast an algorithm is
 - Binary search has run time of O(log n)
   - O(log n) is faster than O(n)
   - Log time or O(log n) gets a lot faster once the list of items you’re searching through grows